AndreyKoudr/ThreadedGaussElimination/README.md

 ---------
 We need a big chunk of memory in one extent to place the system matrix in it.

 Class Allocator allocates a big buffer to hold the whole matrix in memory and save/restore its contents in a file.
 The file is created in current directory named as <I>VirtSquareMatrix.bin</I>.
 This directory must be writable - no checks made.
 You may change it to a path in a temporary directory.
+The file writing mechanism is made with fopen/fwrite functions - not in favor now and VS tolerate it with only <I>#define _CRT_SECURE_NO_WARNINGS</I> set in defines.h.
+It stores/reads file by big 10M memory chunks what maybe (I do not know) faster than to use std::fstream.

 Allocation is 16-byte aligned by a normal malloc() in 64-bit code.
 This enables use of 16-byte aligned XMM intructions which, in my experiments give some poor improvement in speed (5-10%).
 Not very much, despite non-aligned instructions would require two memory reads instead of one in loading/writing XMM register contents from/to memory.